USSF-ORBIT/ussf-portal/USSF-Portal-Product-Roadmap.md

 <--[Back](https://ussf-orbit.github.io/ussf-portal/portal-updates)

 Below is our product roadmap: a long-term plan of the goals, features, and direction of the USSF Portal.
-We update this frequently with the status of our progress, as well as add new high-level feature requests and ideas.
+We update this every two weeks with the status of our progress, as well as add new high-level feature requests and ideas.

 **Last Updated: 02/04/2022**